Spencer Carbery signs multi-year contract extension with Washington Capitals

 Spencer Carbery arrived in Washington with the unenviable task of keeping the team competitive at the end of the Alex Ovechkin era, while also helping usher in the franchise’s next chapter.

-Three years later, he’s led the Capitals to the playoffs in two of those seasons, and received the Jack Adams Award as Coach of the Year in 2025.
-Now, according to a report from The Fourth Period’s David Pagnotta, a contract extension is on the way.
+Three years later, he’s led the Capitals to the playoffs in two of those seasons, steered Ovechkin to the NHL goals record, and received the Jack Adams Award as Coach of the Year in 2025.

-Carbery had one year remaining on a four-year contract he signed in 2023.
+Carbery has one year remaining on the original four-year contract he signed in 2023.

-With Carbery at the helm, the Capitals have posted a record of 134-83-29 and a points percentage of .604 over the last three seasons combined, advancing past the first round of the Stanley Cup Playoffs just once, in 2025, when they fell to the Carolina Hurricanes in five games.
+With Carbery at the helm, the Capitals have posted a record of 134-83-29 and a points percentage of .604 over the last three seasons, advancing past the first round of the Stanley Cup Playoffs once, in 2025, when they fell to the Carolina Hurricanes in five games.

 The Victoria, British Columbia native became the fourth-quickest Capitals coach to reach 100 wins last season, trailing only Barry Trotz (159 games), Bruce Boudreau (164), and Peter Laviolette (175).
 Carbery needed just 183 games to hit the century mark, posting a record of 100-61-22 during that span.
 He is the 23rd-fastest head coach in league history to reach the milestone.